TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/tyk-cloud-faq/tyk-cloud-faqs.md

 ## Q7: How do I view Gateway/Dashboard logs for troubleshooting?

 A: This will be exposed in later phases per deployment.

+## Q8: How do Segment tags work with Tyk Cloud?

+A: When an Edge Gateway is deployed, the edge and Gateway URL segment tags are automatically added.
+You use these tags to determine where an API can be accessed from.
+It works as follows:

+* Use the **edge** tag in your API to allow the API to be accessed from any Edge Gateway location within your Tyk Cloud installation.
+* Use the **Gateway URL** tag to restrict access to the API from that Edge Gateway location only.

+To add either of the tags, see [Adding an API](/docs/tyk-cloud/getting-started-tyk-cloud/first-api/#step-three---add-a-new-api) in the Getting Started section.

+{{< warning success >}}
+**Warning**

+You must add one of the above tags to any API you add to your Control Plane Dashboard.
+{{< /warning >}}